 It is run by the International Tennis Federation (ITF) and Kosmos Holding and is contested annually in a knock-out format.
 Many refer to the tournament as the “World Cup of Tennis” and the winners are referred to as the World Champion team.

-The odds for the 2020 Davis Cup winners odds are now available.
-The odds are subject to change and will likely adjust as we approach the tournament at the end of the year.
-This page was last updated on September 15, 2020:
+The odds for the 2023 Davis Cup winners odds are not yet available.
+Davis Cup odds are subject to change and will likely adjust as we approach the tournament at the end of the year.
+This page was last updated on November 11, 2022:

 The event began as a contest between Great Britain and the United States but has evolved into a much broader competition.
 As of 2016, there were 135 nationals entering.